zgramstad/ChatApp/README.md

 # FAQs

 Will be updated upon feedback.
+Feel free to create a pull request to add your own!

 # Possible Changes and Updates